mdegat01/addon-promtail/promtail/DOCS.md

 ### Option: `additional_pipeline_stages`

 The absolute path to a YAML file with a list of additional pipeline stages to apply to the [default journal scrape config][addon-default-config].
+The primary use of this is to apply additional processing to logs from particular add-ons you use if they are noisy or difficult to read.

 This file must contain only a YAML list of pipeline stages.
 They will be added to the end of the ones already listed.
-If you don't like what is listed, use `skip_default_scrape_config` and `additional_scrape_configs` to write your own instead.
+If you don't like the ones listed, use `skip_default_scrape_config` and `additional_scrape_configs` to write your own instead.
 Here's an example of the contents of this file:

 ```yaml
 - match: